corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deploying/prerequisites.md

 section_menu: corda5
 ---

-There are three prerequisites to Corda deployment process:
+There are three prerequisites to the Corda deployment process:

 * Kubernetes for container orchestration
 * Kafka for messaging